labgrid-project/labgrid/doc/configuration.rst

   - address (int): slave address on the modbus, e.g. 16
   - baudrate (bool): optional, default is 115200
   - speed (int, default=115200): baud rate of the serial port
-  - timeout (bool): optional, timeout in seconds.
+  - timeout (float): optional, timeout in seconds.
 Default is 0.25 s

 Used by:
   - `ModbusRTUDriver`_